 1. Invest in Good Inventory Management Software

 Inventory management software is one of the best ways to improve how you manage your small business inventory.
-There are many software options that can help small businesses digitize their inventory in a way that helps them keep track of it, forecast demand, and analyze inventory from various devices like your smartphone, tablet, or computer.
+Many software options can help small businesses digitize their inventory in a way that helps them keep track of it, forecast demand and analyze inventory from various devices like your smartphone, tablet or computer.

-Finale Inventory offers an excellent cloud inventory management software system that is perfect for small and growing businesses.
-It’s easy to understand, super adaptable, and affordable to boot.
-With Finale software, a variety of inventory management applications for warehouse management and multi-channel e-commerce inventory customers are supported, giving you the user many options of how to best use your management system.
-Finale also supports barcoding, serial number tracking, QuickBooks, multi-locations, and much more.
+Finale Inventory offers an excellent cloud inventory management software system perfect for small and growing businesses.
+It’s easy to understand, adaptable and affordable.
+Our software supports various inventory management applications for warehouse management and multi-channel e-commerce inventory, giving you many options to best use your management system.
+Finale Inventory also supports barcoding, serial number tracking, QuickBooks, multi-location inventory and much more.
 Learn more about the software system and all it has to offer.

 2. Identify Any Low-Turn Stock

-Low-turn stock is a product or products and items that have not sold in the last 6-12 months.
-If this is the case with certain products, chances are it is now time to stop stocking them.
-Be aware that some items may just have a higher sales velocity at different times of the year (think Halloween costumes in October, bathing suits and shorts in spring and summer), so be discerning about what you do and don’t restock.
+Low-turn stock is merchandise that hasn’t sold in the last six to 12 months.
+If that’s the case, chances are it’s now time to stop stocking them.
+Be aware some items may have a higher sales velocity at different times of the year — think Halloween costumes in October, bathing suits and shorts in spring and summer — so be discerning about what you do and don’t restock.

-When you’ve identified which products have a low sales velocity no matter what, then you can make the decision to stop stocking them.
-Of course, you have to be strategic about how you get rid of the remaining product or products in question, and there are many creative ways to do so.
+When you’ve identified which products have a low sales velocity regardless of the season, you can stop stocking them.
+Of course, you have to be strategic about getting rid of the remaining product or products in question, and there are many creative ways to do so.
 For one, you can create a special discount or promotion to move the products off the shelves.
-This helps your business immensely as excess stock wastes time, space, and capital.
+This trick helps your business immensely as excess stock wastes time, space and capital.

-In order to keep track of how long a certain product has been in stock, your inventory management software should be able to keep the listing up to date in real time.
-If you do not have the software just yet, you might just notice a product or products that have been in the stockroom for about as long as you’ve been in business.
+To keep track of how long a certain product has been in stock, your inventory management software should keep the listing up to date in real time.
+If you use dates as your batch or lot number, you can instantly view how long certain items have been in your facility.
 Anything with an overly long stay will eventually have to go!

 FIFO stands for “first in, first out.”
-When it comes to small business inventory management, this means that products should be sold in the same chronological order in which they were purchased or created.
-So what comes in first, must go out first, and so on.
+When it comes to small business inventory management, products should sell in the same chronological order you purchased or created them.
+Therefore, what comes in first must go out first, and so on.
 The FIFO approach can also come in handy for many inventory-based accounting methods and can have tax advantages in certain situations.

-This rule is useful for all businesses and their products, but it is especially useful for goods that are perishable like plants, makeup, food, and other organic (or organic based) items.
-A great way to actively use the FIFO approach is to model your stockroom or warehouse after it: this means that older products are in the front and new items are added to the back.
+This rule is useful for all businesses and their products, and it’s especially beneficial for perishable goods like plants, makeup, food and organic items.
+A great way to actively use the FIFO approach is to model your stockroom or warehouse after it.
+Older products go in the front and new items go toward the back.
 This way, the first in is first out all the time.

-This is another job for business inventory software, but we mention it again because it is truly that important.
-You need to have a strong system in place to keep track of your stock levels so that you know what to stop ordering, what needs to be shipped off first, and what is a new arrival.
-Many small businesses prioritize their more expensive products during this approach as these are likely in higher demand and cost the business the most money.
-Finale small business inventory management software is perfect for carrying out this job.
+Here’s another job for business inventory software.
+We mention it again because it’s truly that important.
+You need to have a strong system in place to keep track of your stock levels so you know what to stop ordering, what needs to ship first and what’s a new arrival.
+Many small businesses prioritize their more expensive products using this approach as these are likely in higher demand and cost the business the most money.

 5. Audit Your Stock

-To ensure that everything is as up to date as possible, you don’t only want to rely on your business inventory management software the same way you wouldn’t only rely on yourself.
+To ensure everything is as up-to-date as possible, you don’t only want to rely on your business inventory management software the same way you wouldn’t only rely on yourself.

-This is to say that even with the best software in the business, you should also be counting your inventory yourself to make sure that all the numbers add up and match up.
-Computers can make errors just like humans, so why not double check for optimal safety?
+This is to say that even with the best software in the business, you should also count your inventory yourself to make sure all the numbers add up and match up.
+Computers can make errors just like humans, so why not double-check for optimal safety?

-There are different ways to audit your stock: some businesses audit their stock annually, others conduct a year-end physical inventory (meaning a team goes through to count stock) in which the stock is counted, recounted and spot-checked to ensure everything adds up correctly.
+There are different ways to audit your stock — some businesses audit their stock annually.
+Others conduct a year-end physical inventory.
+With physical stock takes, a team goes through to count stock, recount it and spot-check it to ensure everything adds up correctly.
 However you do it, make sure the job gets done.